juanrh/TemperatureMetrics/agent/online-temp-metrics/README.md

   - other options are too complex:
     - crosstool-NG: no specific advantage compared to using the official toolchain
     - custom distro / image with yocto or buildroot: much complex than Fedora IoT or Ubuntu Core, probably lead to smaller and more optimized images, but that makes sense for longer projects and more constrained HW setups
   - use other languages: Python is really easy, but more high performance languages like Go or Rust migth be work exploring.
 Cross compiling Rust to work in AWS Lambda it's quite easy, [cross compilation in Go](https://golangcookbook.com/chapters/running/cross-compiling/) also looks easy, Go statically links the runtime to each binary which could eliminate libc version issues.
+Also, this languages have built-in package managers, so maybe they have ARM packages available.
+That allows using basic stuff like gRPC or high level http server frameworks, to build more sophisticated interactions between agents and server side code

 _Next steps for future projects_: the most promising option seems